mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 - hardcoding
   - very good for prototyping and development but extremely unsafe, as soon as you publish your token, GitHub will immediately expire it so that nobody can abuse it on your behalf

-Since I've already showed you `ConfigReader` and `pureconfig` dependency in our `build.sbt` it's fairly easy to guess which option we're using in this project, just a personal preference.
+Since we've already seen `ConfigReader` and `pureconfig` dependency in our `build.sbt` it's fairly easy to guess which option we're using in this project, just a personal preference.

-In terms of loading, it will just required one simple line of code in our `run` definition in:
+In terms of loading, it will just require one simple line of code in our `run` definition in:

 ```scala
 object Main extends IOApp.Simple {